-Its perfect for when I’m in a rush and need to get out of the house and up to the train station ten minutes ago and don’t have time to sculpt out my brows properly.
+It’s perfect for when I’m in a rush and need to get out of the house and up to the train station ten minutes ago and don’t have time to sculpt out my brows properly.

-What’s your ride or die brow product?
+What’s your favourite brow product?